 How To Get Your Will Deed Notarised

-According to Indian law, it is not mandatory to notarise or register a Will deed.
+According to Indian law, it is not mandatory to notarize or register a Will deed.
 But it is preferred to add more authenticity value to the document as sensitive as a Will.
-It is quite known that a Will has no format, you can write it on plain paper and get it witnessed by two witnesses, that is also a valid Will but then it gets very difficult to prove the validity of such a document in a court of law.
-Therefore, it is always advisable to draft your Will deed under the supervision and advice of a lawyer and get it notarised or registered and reducing the chances of it getting contested in the future.
-In this article, we are specifically covering the process of the notarization of a Will deed.
+It is well known that a Will has no format; you can write it on plain paper and get it witnessed by two witnesses, which is also a valid Will, but then it gets very difficult to prove the validity of such a document in a court of law.
+There is usually a protracted legal struggle between legal heirs and the beneficiaries due to the lack of registration or notarization, which could be prevented with adequate notarization done at the time of execution of the Will.
+Therefore, it is always advisable to draft your Will deed under the supervision and advice of a lawyer and get it notarized or registered and reducing the chances of it getting contested in the future.

 You can also read: Benefits of Notarization